The jungle of evaluation: beyond right or wrong

 The D-PAC spin-off originated as a joint research project involving the University of Antwerp, Ghent University, and imec.
 Roos Van Gasse was one of the PhD students involved in the initial project and still plays an important role in D-PAC today.

 Roos Van Gasse: “The popular rubrics method poses a number of problems.
 First of all, it is time-consuming – as you have to score each subskill separately.
 In addition, assessors do not necessarily interpret the assessment criteria in the same way.
-In the D-PAC research project, we therefore decided to explore another evaluation method, i.e. comparative judgement.
+In the D-PAC research project, we therefore decided to explore another evaluation method, i.e. comparative judgment.
 With this method you evaluate complex competencies by comparing them with each other (or with an agreed-upon point of reference).
 We also decided to use a holistic approach, so evaluators assess the task as a whole, which is more intuitive and time-efficient.”

 How does it work?